Mercy In Action Midwifery Academic Intensive School

 **Ian: Certified Professional Midwife, Licensed Midwife, Associate of Science in Midwifery, Diploma in International Medicine and Public Health

-As soon as you are accepted, you will be sent the book lists to begin the course work.
-Due to on-going enrollment, course work will span a full year.
-You can complete the reading anytime within that 12 months; it does not all have to be completed before attending the Intensive Academic Midwifery Session, which is held just once per year in the fall.
+As soon as you are accepted, you will be sent a book lists to begin the reading requirement.
+You can complete the reading anytime; it does not all have to be completed before attending the Intensive Academic Midwifery Session, which is held just twice per year in the spring and fall.

 Distance Learning can be completed in your own time frame; average is 12-18 months:

 Mercy In Action also offers distance learning academics for midwifery education, which can be used to prepare for the the NARM PEP process toward becoming a Certified Professional Midwife, or for independent study regardless of where you will practice.
 This is something prospective midwife students or doulas can do at home in your spare time, and is a program especially beneficial to mothers with small children.
 You order the modules to work on as you have time, paying as you go; there is never a deadline.
 There are 18 modules covering the foundational academic knowledge necessary for midwifery practice, from fetal development through postpartum; normal first and then complications in each area.
 A quiz follows the completion of each module.
 A certificate of Completion for Academic Midwifery is awarded at the successful completion of all 18 modules with a score of 80% or above.

 Optional: Upon successful completion of all 18 modules, we will give you two more modules free of charge for learning about midwifery and newborn issues in the under-developed areas of the world.